awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 Amazon EBS does not support asymmetric encryption KMS keys\.
 For more information, see [Using Symmetric and Asymmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
 This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
 For more information, see [Use encryption with EBS\-backed AMIs](AMIEncryption.md)\.

+## Rotating AWS KMS keys<a name="kms-key-rotation"></a>

+Cryptographic best practices discourage extensive reuse of encryption keys\.
+To create new cryptographic material for your KMS key, you can create new KMS key, and then change your applications or aliases to use the new KMS key\.
+Or, you can enable automatic key rotation for an existing KMS key\.

+When you enable automatic key rotation for a KMS key, AWS KMS generates new cryptographic material for the KMS key every year\.
+AWS KMS saves all previous versions of the cryptographic material so you can decrypt any data encrypted with that KMS key\.
+AWS KMS does not delete any rotated key material until you delete the KMS key\.

+When you use a rotated KMS key to encrypt data, AWS KMS uses the current key material\.
+When you use the rotated KMS key to decrypt data, AWS KMS uses the version of the key material that was used to encrypt it\.
+You can safely use a rotated KMS key in applications and AWS services without code changes\.

+**Note**
+Automatic key rotation is supported only for symmetric customer managed keys with key material that AWS KMS creates\.
+AWS KMS automatically rotates AWS managed keys every year\.
+You can't enable or disable key rotation for AWS managed keys\.

+For more information, see [ Rotating KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html#rotate-keys-how-it-works) in the t*AWS Key Management Service Developer Guide*\.

 ## Encryption scenarios<a name="encryption-examples"></a>